- Molecular Man

 “Everything’s nominal.
 We’re right in the groove,” he replies efficiently.

-A popular tune that recently made the Martian Top Ten recordings entitled – ‘I can’t get you out of my brain’ plays over the cabin speakers at a medium volume that is meant to wake them.
+A popular tune that recently made the Martian Top Ten recordings entitled – ‘I can’t get you out of my brain’ plays over the cabin speakers at a medium volume that is meant to blend with the ambient sound.

 “Beatle, did you pick that song or was it one of us?”
 Major Alvindorf asks.

 “Yes, I picked it, Major.
 I hope you don’t mind.
 It seems like a little music would break the tension a bit.
 I know how important this mission is to all of you and I for one will do my very best to make it a huge success.
 I want you all to relax – as much as possible.
 We’ll be reversing thrust and turning the ship around in about half an hour,” the Beatle replies officiously.

 “All right.
 That’s nice of you Beatle.
 Anyone have any objections to the Beatle choosing our music for a while?”
 Alvin asks the crew.